Neomediatech/update-ipsets/README.md

 - `/data/ipsets/ipsets.d` folder is used for your own download list logic
 - Web folder is placed in `/data/ipsets/web`
 - BASE_DIR is in /data/ipsets
+- If there's the configuration file /data/etc/update-ipsets.conf it will be used istead of default file /etc/firehol/update-ipsets.conf but if ENV_CONFIGFILE is set it will override all other configuration options

 ## To Do
 - [ ] Write results in log file (useful?)